Joe Manchin Wields Shotgun In Dramatic New Campaign Ad

-Following on from imagery used in his 2010 campaign West Virginia’s Democratic Senator Joe Manchin has released a new ad, wielding a shotgun to take aim at a lawsuit against Obamacare reports ABC News.
+Following on from imagery used in his 2010 campaign, West Virginia’s Democratic Senator Joe Manchin has released a new ad — this time wielding a shotgun to take aim at a lawsuit against Obamacare reports ABC News.

-In his 2010 campaign, Manchin did a similar ad, taking up his rifle and shooting at an anti-coal cap-and-trade bill as a sign that he would stand against it, even as many in his own party supported the bill.
-With that in mind, Manchin revived the campaign, this time putting healthcare in his rifle’s sights.
+In his 2010 campaign, Manchin did a similar ad, taking up his rifle and shooting at an anti-coal cap-and-trade bill as a sign that he would stand against it — even as many in his own party supported the bill.
+With that in mind, Manchin revived the campaign, this time putting health care in his rifle’s sights.

 “I haven’t changed.
 I might be a few years older and I’ll still take on anyone that messes with West Virginia.
 Now the threat is Patrick Morrisey’s lawsuit to take away health care from people with pre-existing conditions.
 He is just dead wrong and that ain’t going to happen,” said Manchin in the ad.